Transport in Dominica: Railway

-The only railway known to have operated on the island is a short-lived gauge forestry railway which ran inland from the port of Portsmouth on the northern Leeward coast, 45 km north of Roseau from 1910 until 1913/14.
+The only railway known to have operated on the island is a short-lived gauge forestry railway which ran inland from the port of Portsmouth on the northern Leeward coast, 45 km 28 miles north of Roseau from 1910 until 1913/14.

 Waterways

 Dominica also provides ports for large cruise ships and transportation of goods into and out of the country.
 The main ports reside in Roseau, Woodbridge Bay and in Portsmouth.
 These are regulated by the Dominica Air & Sea Ports Authority (DASPA).